chtoucas/Narvalo.NET/docs/developer.md

 ### How to override the global settings

-Create a property file `{AssemblyName}.props` for instance with the following
+Create a property file `Narvalo.XXX.props` for instance with the following
 content:
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>